PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 One glance at both PostHog and LaunchDarkly’s homepages explains a lot about each of them.
 It shows:

 1. LaunchDarkly is an enterprise-focused feature management tool with feature flags, experiments, and related workflows.
-2. PostHog is an all-in-one suite of product and data tools, including feature management and experimentation.
+2. PostHog is an all-in-one suite of product and data tools, including feature management and experimentation, but also extending to session replays, analytics and user surveys.

 Both provide feature flagging and experimentation functionality.
 Using these features enable you to [de-risk releases](/blog/decouple-deployment-from-release), increase engineering velocity, configure your app remotely, customize experiences, and more.